jacknlawson/jacknlawson.github.io/aboutjack.md

 My renewal ironically came from a leap back into the life of a layman!
 I went to work for the Rural Community Council in the area of rural economic regeneration and community development with disadvantaged rural communities.
 I did this work for a period of 5 years—with a break in the middle.

-I currently reside in East Anglia, near Norwich, where I am involved in training & development work for the Methodist Church in East Anglia.
-Alongside this I teach and supervise dissertations on the M.A. in Pastoral Theology (Cambridge), teach some Biblical Hebrew, research and write.
+From 2004-2016 I lived in East Anglia, near Norwich, where I was involved in training & development work for the Methodist Church in East Anglia.
+Alongside this I taught and supervised dissertations on the M.A. in Pastoral Theology (Cambridge), taught some Biblical Hebrew, did research and wrote.

+### Back in the USA

+I have now come full circle in life and reside where I spent my first 18 years: Winston-Salem, North Carolina.
+Life never ceases to surprise!

-I am married to Chris, a mental health specialist in child and family psychiatry.
+I am married to Chris, a retired mental health specialist in child and family psychiatry.
 We each have two children from previous marriages.